-It’s an old fashioned hand-held scanner with a built-in cord to plug into your diagnostic port.
+It’s an old-fashioned hand-held scanner with a built-in cord to plug into your diagnostic port.

 It reads both generic and manufacturer-specific trouble codes and clears them with ease.
-If you’re looking for a simple user interface and don’t want to mess around with wireless connection, this is the scanner for you.
+If you’re looking for a simple user interface and don’t want to mess around with the wireless connection, this is the scanner for you.

 The simple 2-button operation makes it easy for anyone to use.